 A Broadway musical from 1947, created by Fred Saidy (book), E.Y.
-Harburg (book and lyrics) and Burton Lane (music).
-Due to its popularity it was revived several times.
-It was adapted into a feature-length film in 1968 by Francis Ford Coppola as his first studio feature and starring Fred Astaire and Petula Clark.
+"Yip" Harburg (book and lyrics), and Burton Lane (music).
+Due to its popularity it was revived several times, and it was adapted into a feature film in 1968, directed by Francis Ford Coppola as his first studio feature and starring Fred Astaire and Petula Clark.

 This musical and its 1968 film adaptation provide examples of: